Snowmass 2021 whitepaper: Proton structure at the precision frontier

-The EIC will certainly contribute to better determine TMDs, as it will provide very precise measurements in kinematic regions where at the present moment no data are available: for example, EIC data will be able to cover the before-mentioned large gap between the low-energy fixed-target experiments and the high-energy experiments at the LHC.

-The huge impact that the EIC will have on TMD extractions can be seen for instance by looking at the analyses reported in Sec.~7.2 of the EIC Yellow Report~\cite{AbdulKhalek:2021gbh}, where impact studies based on pseudo-data coming from {\tt PYTHIA} simulations~\cite{Sjostrand:2006za} have been performed.
-Impact studies carried out by fitting simultaneously both existing data and pseudo-data have shown a significant reduction (up a to factor of $\sim4$ in the kinematic regions not covered by present data) of the uncertainty bands for the unpolarized quark TMDs.
-Moreover, a reduction of the uncertainties of a factor of $\sim10$ is foreseen in the determination of the nonperturbative part of the evolution for the unpolarized TMDs $f_1(x, k_{\perp})$ and $D_1(z, P_{\perp})$.
+Looking at the future of TMD physics, SIDIS at the EIC will be of paramount importance.
+The EIC a unique accelerator will be colliding polarized electrons (and potentially positrons) with polarized protons and light nuclei at various energies and with unprecedented luminosity for a lepton-hadron collider.
+Together this will yield the precision and spin degrees of freedom necessary to pursue an ambitious physics program of exploration of the spin structure and acquisition of multi-dimensional tomographic images of protons and nuclei (see the ``Hadronic Tomography at the EIC and the Energy Frontier" Snowmass White Paper~\cite{Khalek:2022bzd}).
+The huge impact that the EIC will have on TMD extractions has been discussed e.g. in Sec.~7.2 of the EIC Yellow Report~\cite{AbdulKhalek:2021gbh}, where impact studies based on pseudodata coming from {\tt PYTHIA} simulations~\cite{Sjostrand:2006za} have been performed.
+Impact studies carried out by fitting simultaneously both existing data and pseudodata showed a significant reduction (up a to factor of $\sim4$ in the kinematic regions not covered by present data) of the uncertainty bands for the unpolarized quark TMD PDFs.
+Moreover, a reduction of the uncertainties of a factor of $\sim10$ is foreseen in the determination of the nonperturbative part of the evolution for the unpolarized TMD PDFs $f_1(x, k_{\perp})$ and $D_1(z, P_{\perp})$.

-On the low-energy side, the Jefferson Lab 12 GeV program will continue to contribute on the precision frontier to the TMD mapping with orders of magnitude higher luminosity and a wide range of polarization and target configurations (see, e.g., Ref.~\cite{Arrington:2021alx}).
-CLAS12~\cite{Burkert:2020akg}, the SBS, and the future SoLID~\cite{Chen:2014psa} experiments will explore the valence region with an unprecedented precision.
+On the low-energy side, the Jefferson Lab 12 GeV program will continue to contribute to TMD mapping with orders-of-magnitude higher luminosity and a wide range of polarization and target configurations (see, e.g., Ref.~\cite{Arrington:2021alx}).
+CLAS12~\cite{Burkert:2020akg}, the SBS, and the future SoLID~\cite{Chen:2014psa} experiments will explore the valence region with unprecedented precision.
 These data will also provide crucial input in evolution studies of TMDs.
 Currently, ideas are put forward to expand the kinematic reach by increasing the beam energy to 24 GeV (cf. Appendix~C of Ref.~\cite{Arrington:2021alx}).